LucasDelfino92/morrowindsharp/mw#.md

 Renames propylon indexes so they'll group together in the inventory.

 [**Soulgem Renamer**](https://www.nexusmods.com/morrowind/mods/49861?tab=files)
 Renames soulgems so they'll group together in the inventory.
-Uses MWSE-lua.
 </details>

 # QUALITY OF LIFE IMPROVEMENTS